-Diarmit promises Richard wealth, lands, and Aoife's hand in marriage in return for his aid, but Aoife, has her own thoughts on the matter.
-She may be a prize, but she is not a pawn and she will play the game to her own advantage.
+Diarmit promises Richard Aoife's hand in marriage in return for his aid in Ireland, but Aoife has her own thoughts on the matter.
+She may be a prize, but she is not a pawn, and she will play the men at their own game.
+For herself, for her family, and for her country.

-From the royal halls of scheming kings, to staunch Welsh border fortresses and across storm-tossed seas to the wild green kingdoms of Ireland, THE IRISH PRINCESS is a sumptuous, journey of ambition and desire, love and loss, heartbreak and survival.
+From the royal halls of scheming kings, to staunch Welsh border fortresses and the wild green kingdoms of Ireland, The Irish Princess is a sumptuous, journey of ambition and desire, love and loss, heartbreak and survival.

 Praise for Elizabeth Chadwick - -